| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 the lure of climbing itself: it is an obsession with extremes; a death

+wish; a way of avoiding familial commitment.
 Mawer... excels at nuance, the secreted fact that will later prove

 vital.
 Extended metaphors inform one another; images and themes resonate